Public Art Program

 Public Art Administration

 The City supports arts and culture initiatives as a strategy for wealth creation and the enhancement of place.
-The Strategic Design and Development division’s work includes advising on the City of Asheville’s investments in public art and place-making, promoting and implementing the goals of the Public Art Master Plan, and administering the City’s Percent for Public Art policy.
+The Planning and Urban Design Department’s work includes advising on the City of Asheville’s investments in public art and place-making, promoting and implementing the goals of the Public Art Master Plan, and administering the City’s Percent for Public Art policy.
 We work across departments and with designers, producers, developers, businesses and artists in the public to get the community the public spaces they need to thrive.

 Contact Information